 There is no ‘gay village’ in Tel Aviv.
 The scene is embedded into the city’s culture with gay venues scattered all over town.
 There is something for everyone when it comes to partying.

 In addition to specifically gay venues, many regular bars and clubs will host occasional ‘gay nights’.
 This is a late-night city.
-Most bars will not get busy until midnight and dance parties start to fill up from 2am onwards.
+Most Gay Bars will not get busy until midnight and dance parties start to fill up from 2am onwards.

 Tel Aviv has a few steamy gay saunas and cruising areas.
 Guys holding hands on the street is quite acceptable.
 The freedom to have fun and be fabulous makes this vibrant city a great place for gay tourists.

-The Ben Gurion International Airport (TLV) is a world-class airport and has one of the world’s largest duty-free shopping malls – and generally recognised as one of the most secure in the world.
+The Ben Gurion International Airport (TLV) is a world-class airport and has one of the world’s largest duty-free shopping malls.
+It is generally recognised as one of the most secure in the world.
 Most European, Middle Eastern and many Asian airlines offer direct flights.

 The airport is located 15km from the city near the town of Lod.
-Metered taxis are available 24 hours and are the most convenient way to get to city center, with a typical fare of 120 NIS (around $30).
+You can take a train direct from the airport to the city which costs between 11-15 NIS.
+Metered taxis are available 24 hours and are the most convenient way to get to city center, with a typical fare in the area of 120 NIS (around $30).

-Bus – An inexpensive, modern bus network operates throughout the city.
+An inexpensive, modern bus network operates throughout the city.
 Most bus drivers speak English and are usually happy to help with information about your destination and when to jump off.
+Singles start from 5.90 NIS.

-Bicycle – Tel Aviv’s flat and coastal geography, mild weather and a growing number of cycling paths make cycling a great way to get around the city.
-Several shops offer bicycle rental.
+Tel Aviv’s flat and coastal geography, mild weather and a growing number of cycling paths make cycling a great way to get around the city Several shops offer bicycle rental.

 Palmach Museum – interactive history museum by appointment only.

-Neve Tzedek – Jewish neighborhoods outside the city of Jaffa, consisting of narrow, winding streets, located not far from the sea.
+Neve Tzedek – Jewish neighbourhoods outside the city of Jaffa, consisting of narrow, winding streets, located not far from the sea.

 Nachalat Binyamin Pedestrian Mall – street market located near the Carmel Market with many shops, cafés and restaurants.